discordjs/guide/guide/additional-info/hosting.md

 Finally, `cd` into the directory which you have just cloned.
 Install the dependencies by running `npm install`

 ::: warning
-Keep in mind your VPS may not have native modules installed, which you might have required for your project(For example `make` or `build-essential`)
+Keep in mind your VPS may not have the native modules installed, which you might have required for your project (for example, `make` or `build-essential`).
 :::

 Once you have installed the neccessary dependencies and modules, run: